teammatehunt/puzzup/puzzle_editing/templates/process/testsolving.md

 3. Copy the URL of this page.

-3. In the Discord channel #testsolving-announcements, post a the link, along the date and time.
+4. In the Discord channel #testsolving-announcements, post a the link, along the date and time.
 (Or poll for times.)
 Folks will sign up.
 We recommend having at least two solvers in your test and preferably more -- we can't duplicate Mystery Hunt conditions, but we can try our best.

-6. If your puzzle can't be tested in Google Drive, contact the Testsolve Coordinators (email tc@puzzup.lol) and they'll help you figure something out.
+5. If your puzzle can't be tested in Google Drive, contact the Testsolve Coordinators and they'll help you figure something out.

-7. Add the testsolve to [our team calendar](https://calendar.google.com/calendar/u/0?cid=MDI5ODYyam90MmNkb2o5NTdkcWFmMjc1NG9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+6. Add the testsolve to our team calendar.
 You can also do this via Niles bot in Discord.
 Go to the #calendar channel to learn how.

 7. Meet your solvers in the spreadsheet at the appointed time and send them off to solve!